chrootlogin/silex-userprovider/docs/index.md

     // By default, users sign in with their email address instead.
     'isUsernameRequired' => false,

+	/**
+	 * Advanced Settings for DBAL mode.
+	 *
+	 * This settings don't have impact in ORM mode
+	 */

     // A list of custom fields to support in the edit controller.
-(DBAL only) 'editCustomFields' => array(),
+    'editCustomFields' => array(),

     // Override table names, if necessary.
-(Works only in DBAL mode) 'userTableName' => 'users',
+    'userTableName' => 'users',
     'userCustomFieldsTableName' => 'user_custom_fields',